HaTT: Hadamard avoiding TT recompression: Abstract

 \section{Abstract}

-The Hadamard product of tensor train (TT) tensors is one of the most fundamental nonlinear operations in scientific computing and data analysis.
-Due to its tendency to significantly increase TT ranks, the Hadamard product presents a major computational challenge in TT tensor-based algorithms.
-Therefore, it is essential to develop recompression algorithms that mitigate the effects of this rank increase.
-Existing recompression algorithms require an explicit representation of the Hadamard product, resulting in high computational and storage complexity.
-In this work, we propose the Hadamard avoiding TT recompression (HaTT) algorithm.
-Leveraging the structure of the Hadamard product in TT tensors and its Hadamard product-free property, the overall complexity of the HaTT algorithm is significantly lower than that of existing TT recompression algorithms.
-This is validated through complexity analysis and several numerical experiments.
+The Hadamard product of tensor train (TT) tensors is a fundamental nonlinear operation in scientific computing and data analysis.
+However, due to its tendency to significantly increase TT ranks, the Hadamard product poses a major computational challenge in TT tensor-based algorithms.
+To address this, it is crucial to develop recompression algorithms that mitigate the effects of this rank increase.
+Existing recompression algorithms require an explicit representation of the Hadamard product, resulting in high computational and storage costs.
+In this work, we propose a Hadamard avoiding TT recompression (HaTT) algorithm, which reduces both computational complexity and storage requirements.
+By leveraging the structure of the Hadamard product in TT tensors and exploiting its Hadamard product-free property, the HaTT algorithm achieves significantly lower complexity compared to existing TT recompression methods.
+This is confirmed through both complexity analysis and numerical experiments.
+Furthermore, the HaTT algorithm is applied to solve the Allen--Cahn equation, achieving substantial speedup over existing TT recompression algorithms without sacrificing accuracy.